bevyengine/rfcs/rfcs/45-stageless.md

    // Label configuration must be stored at the schedule level,
    // rather than attached to specific label instances
    labels: HashMap<Box<dyn SystemLabel>, LabelConfig>,
-   // Used to quickly look up system ids by the type ids of their underlying function
-   // when checking atomic ordering constraints
-   system_function_type_map: HashMap<TypeId, Vec<SystemId>>,
    // Used to check if mutation is allowed
    currently_running: bool,
 }